top of page

 Online

-An exclusive forum for Board Members of Environmental NGO's across the ACIUCN membership base to share governance knowledge, network and collaborate.
+A forum for Board Members of Environmental NGOs across Australia to share governance knowledge, network and collaborate.
+With special guest speaker Phil Butler, the NFP Sector Leader at the Australian Institute of Company Directors.

 NGO Governance Exchange